Class III Captive Wildlife Permit Required

 If you will be taking your skunk out where the public can see it at anytime, you must have a Class III for Exhibition or Public Sale License.
 The cost is $50.00 no matter how many skunks you own.
 For this permit you need to print out the permit application and the Captive Wildlife Critical Incident - Disaster Plan.
 You fill out the permit application and the first page of the Disaster Plan and submit them with your check to FWC.
 The remaining pages of the Disaster Plan are to be completed and retained in an easy to location place in case of emergency.

-Feel free to contact s if you need more information or help obtaining your permit.
-Call 727-809-0975
+Feel free to contact us if you need more information or help obtaining your permit.
+Call Brenda at 727-809-0975